Skip to main content

 What Happens Next?

-Throughout the campaign, we'll be engaging with candidates on what local shops want from the next Government.
+As the new Government settles in, we will be engaging with Ministers and officials on the priorities for our sector.
 This includes key areas like tackling violence and abuse, incentivising investment, and recognising the secure, local and flexible employment that local shops provide.
 A one page briefing on our priorities is available here.

 Contact Us

-If you'd like to get in touch with us about arranging a store visit or anything else to do with the election, details for our Public Affairs team are below:
+If you'd like to get in touch with us about arranging a store visit or anything else to do with local engagement, details for our Public Affairs team are below:

 Jordan Newfield, Public Affairs Manager: [email protected]